Set Worthy Goals

 So, be careful of spreading yourself too thing or spending time on too many goals when you should know the ones you ought to be spending time on.

-For me, and I imagine other busy people reading this with work, life commits, friends, and kids, that probably means only working towards 3 goals or habits max at a time.
+For me, and I imagine other busy people reading this with work, life commits, friends, and kids, that probably means only working towards developing 3 goals or habits max at a time.

-Some of these you can game by turning them into habits, after which, they require less effort and to progress but inculcating habits and having them stick is hard.
+Some of these you can game by turning them into habits, after which, they require less effort and to progress, but inculcating habits and having them stick is hard.
 Particularly if you have a life where having a consistent routine is difficult (ie. so most other peoples’ lives but professional “content creators”.).
 So, WIP is your friend.

 How Do You Set A Worthy Goal?